AdamBartlett7/Ford-Cars-Regression-Model/README.md

 # 1. Data Cleaning & Preprocessing

 To ensure the quality of the dataset, the following steps were performed:
-- Handling Missing/incorrect Values: Imputed/changed or removed missing/incorrect data.
+- Handling missing/incorrect Values: Imputed/changed or removed missing/incorrect data.
-- Outlier Removal: Used 3 standard deviation from the mean to deem which values were outliers
+- Outlier removal: Used 3 standard deviation from the mean to deem which values were outliers.
-- Feature Engineering: Created dummy variables for categorical features.
+- Feature engineering: Created dummy variables for categorical features.
-- Feature Scaling: Standardized numerical features where necessary.
+- Feature scaling: Standardized numerical features where necessary.

 # 2. Exploratory Data Analysis